BarShema/s3-browser/CODING_STANDARDS.md

 ## CSS Module Imports

-- Always use `styles` as the import name for CSS modules
+- Always use `styles` as the import name for the primary CSS module
 - Import styles at the end of the import section
+- **Exception**: When a component uses multiple CSS modules, use `styles` for the primary/component-specific CSS module, and use descriptive names (e.g., `modalStyles`, `uploadStyles`) for shared or secondary CSS modules

 ## Comments